Comment on page

 ---|---|---|

-client_id | Yes | The ID of the requesting client application.
+| Yes | The ID of the requesting client application.
 You can manage client applications of your domain in the admin console. |

-code | Yes | A payment-scoped service token to use with our API.
-The provided token must have the payments scope. |
+| Yes | A user-scoped temporary code to use with our API. |

-state | No | An opaque string parameter that you can use to carry state across the flow.
-The parameter will be set "as is" on the callback URI.
-Make sure that the state you provide is properly URL-encoded. |
+| No | An opaque string parameter that you can use to carry state across the flow when providing a |

 Query parameters